 Investing in physical gold, whether in the form of coins, bars, or jewelry, offers significant advantages that appeal to a range of investors.
 Here are some key pros of investing in physical gold:

-1. Tangible asset ownership: Physical gold represents direct ownership of a tangible asset.
+1. Tangible asset ownership: Physical gold bullion typically comes in the form of bars or coins.
+Physical gold represents direct ownership of a tangible asset.
 Some investors value the reassurance of having possession of their gold, whether held in a safe at home or stored in a secure facility.

 2. Store of value: Physical gold has a long-standing reputation as a store of value and is often regarded as a timeless asset with cultural significance.
 Gold jewelry, in particular, serves both as an investment and as a cherished possession.
 Actual gold and yellow metal holds it’s overall value well because of this.